3 Reasons why sliders are bad for your website’s health

 3) Sliders dilute your message

 Let’s say users don’t ignore your slider because they think it’s an ad, and disabled users manage to navigate your slider because it’s built well…which message should they pay attention to?
-The one on slide 1 or slide 3?
-And which one is most important?
+Is the one on slide 1 or slide 3?
+Which one is most important?
 And why is an offer to book a demo appearing together with the latest blog post?
 What do they have to do with each other?
 (Hint: nothing.)

 Management may like that they get to push many messages to their users, but users may be overwhelmed by so many messages that they don’t know where to start.